-Considering this, the Consulting Engineers created a Health Index to more appropriately quantify the condition of the bridges throughout the Illinois Tollway system.
-The Health Index is a weighted representation of the deck, superstructure and substructure ratings based on field inspections and is intended to give an overall indication of the condition of a bridge.
+Considering this, the Consulting Engineers created an Overall Condition Index (OCI) to more appropriately quantify the condition of the bridges throughout the Illinois Tollway system.
+The OCI is a weighted representation of the deck, superstructure and substructure ratings based on field inspections and is intended to give an overall indication of the condition of a bridge.
 A higher weight is placed on the deck rating because the deck tends to deteriorate faster than the other components of the bridge.

-The Health Index is a number on a scale from 0 to 100 with 100 being the best.
+The Overall Condition Index is a number on a scale from 0 to 100 with 100 being the best.
 It does not consider the individual ratings of components such as joints, diaphragms or bearings, though these ratings are generally used to develop future repair contracts.
-The Health Index replaces the "Overall Condition" rating that had been used prior to 2005 to classify the bridges.
-The following table provides descriptions of the bridge Health Index numbers.
+The following table provides descriptions of the bridge Overall Condition Index ratings.

-Table 8: Bridge Health Index Number Descriptions
+Table 7: Overall Condition Index Rating Descriptions